-The Industrial/Organizational (I/O) Psychology program at IIT is the oldest, most successful, and most respected program in the Chicago area.
+The Industrial/Organizational (I/O) Psychology program at Illinois Tech is the oldest, most successful, and most respected program in the Chicago area.
 Through intensive training in research methods as well as experience in work settings, our Ph.D. program prepares you for a career in university teaching, industry, government, or consulting.
 You will acquire a strong theoretical and methodological background in various areas of I/O psychology as well as experience in work settings.
 Many students in the past have presented and published their work.

 Program at a glance

 A minimum of 96 credit hours beyond the bachelor’s degree is required for the Ph.D., which includes the following:

 Internship in organizations

 Individual specialties may require completion of additional courses.
 There is no foreign language requirement.
 Details concerning speciﬁc program requirements are available from the Department upon request.